 Grind the metal

 When the metal has been welded solidly, grind down the filler metal and remove any slag.
 You don’t need to apply too much pressure when grinding; just make it nice and smooth.
-Keep the head of the grinder flat at all times and, when you’re finished, you should have a new rust-free piece of solid steel metal that’s ready to paint.
+Keep the head of the grinder flat at all times and, when you’re finished, you should have a new rust-free piece of solid sheet metal that’s ready to paint.

 Welding autobody is fun, and it isn’t that hard to achieve great results.
 Try practicing on some old metal before you dive in, but don’t be afraid to give it a try.